Egypt fires top railway official after deadly train crashes - WTMJ

 The overhaul was designed to “inject a number of competent professionals” amid efforts to upgrade the poorly-maintained network.

-The changes came after a passenger train derailed Sunday north of Cairo, killing at least 11 people and injuring at least 98 others.
-That followed another train crash in the Nile Delta province of Sharqia last week that left 15 people wounded.
+The changes came after a passenger train derailed Sunday north of Cairo, killing at least 23 people and injuring 139 others, according to a Tuesday’s statement by the country’s top prosecutor.
+The previous casualty tally announced Sunday by the Health Ministry was at 11 dead and 98 injured.

+General Prosecutor Hamada el-Sawy ordered the detention of 23 railway employees, including the train driver and his assistant, pending an investigation into the train crash.

+He also summoned Raslan and Abuel-Makarm for questioning.
+Prosecutors have not concluded their investigation, the statement said.

 After Sunday’s crash, President Abdel Fattah el-Sissi announced the establishment of an official commission to investigate its causes.
 Prosecutors also launched their own probe.